microsoft/FluidFramework/packages/dds/tree/docs/user-facing/schema-evolution.md

 This section outlines some compatibility policies applications can implement, including code samples on how to do so.
 Choices here are non-committal in the sense that an application won't incur indefinite backward-compatibility promises in their ecosystem for making some particular choice.

-> **_WARNING_** Currently, `SharedTree` only supports the 'enforce exact schema match' policy.
+> **_WARNING_** Currently, `SharedTree` only supports the 'enforce equivalent schema' policy.
 There are near-term plans (with the same API) to allow opening a document which has additional optional fields in its stored schema that are not present in the view schema, and longer-term plans to allow opening documents using older view schemas when a document's stored schema has been upgraded with other types of backward-compatible changes.

 The main consequences for particular policies are the constraints around how application logic modifications can be made over time.
 Policies which are stricter about schemas aligning cross-client will require applications to wait longer for code saturation before leveraging new features.